tauvares/HOW-DOES-TAUVARES-WORK/README.md

 ### 4) Use of ESLint (Right now I prefer the airbnb style for Javascript)

 * To maintain styling uniformity in the code, helping other developers to easily understand the source code

+### 5) Create file .editorconfig file

+* To respect automaticaly the ESLint rules according the codestyling adopted

+### 6) Config the npm scripts inside package.json to easily run the ESLint

+* Allowing the app to be checked before push the development branch to the github repository

+### 7) Install Husky module

+* Checks the code using ESLint and npm scripts before commit/pushing files using git, and only permits clean code to be commited/pushed

 ## License